solliancenet/azure-synapse-analytics-workshop-400/day-03/lab07-spark-ml.md

 ### Task 1 - Using the Spark ML ALS algorithm

-In this task, you will train a reccommender model using the ALS algorithm from Spark ML.
+In this task, you will train a recommender model using the ALS algorithm from Spark ML.

 1. Open Synapse Analytics Studio, and then navigate to the `Develop` hub.